-The New England Patriots are the heavy favorites to win another AFC title (and Super Bowl), but the Oakland Raiders might have more overall talent than the Patriots.
+The New England Patriots are the heavy favorites to win another AFC title (and Super Bowl), but the Las Vegas Raiders might have more overall talent than the Patriots.
 Last year, the Raiders were 12-4, their best season since going 11-5 in 2002, which had been the last time the Raiders reached the playoffs (lost the Super Bowl to Tampa Bay).
-Oakland will be a fun team to watch this season and MyBookie offers an interesting betting prop on which of three Oakland Raiders finishes with the most overall yards.
+Las Vegas will be a fun team to watch this season and MyBookie offers an interesting betting prop on which of three Las Vegas Raiders finishes with the most overall yards.
 Let’s examine the options.

 Latest Oakland Raiders Betting Trends